hashgraph/hedera-sdk-js/CONFIGURATION.md

 ### Integration tests

-When you run integration tests you should use an Ed25519 private key.
-This is set up [here](test/integration/BaseIntegrationTestEnv.js:95).
-If you have an ECDSA key you should change the line to:
+For integration tests, an Ed25519 private key should be used.
+This is configured here.
+If you are using an ECDSA key, update the line as follows:

 ```javascript
 const operatorKey = PrivateKey.fromStringECDSA(options.env.OPERATOR_KEY);
 ```

+It's recomended to use ED25519 due to it's better speed and performance.

 ### Examples